OpenGov-OpenData/ckanext-discourse/README.md

 3. Create a new Discourse Category.
 This will contain all topics created for each CKAN dataset.
 To do so, go to the homepage and click on "Categories" > "New Category".
 Enter a name and optionally the slug for your category.
 After creating a Category, go to the Category page and take note of the URL.
 You will need this to setup ckanext-discourse.

 4. Configure Embbedding.
-Go to "Admin" > "Settings" > "Embedding".
+Go to "Admin" > "Customize" > "Embedding".
 You must fill up the following fields:

-    * embeddable hosts: Add the domain (without the http:// bit) of your CKAN instance (e.g. data.myorg.com)
+    * Allowed Hosts: Add the domain (without the http:// bit) of your CKAN instance (e.g. data.myorg.com)
-    * embed by username: Name of the user that you created on step 2 (e.g. portaldatabot)
+    * Post to Category: Name of the category that you created on step 3 (e.g. Open Data Portal Datasets)
-    * embed category: Name of the category that you created on step 3 (e.g. Open Data Portal Datasets)
+    * Embedding Settings.
+Username for topic creation: Name of the user that you created on step 2 (e.g. portaldatabot)

 5. Configure Oneboxing.
 Go to "Admin" > "Settings" > "Onebox".
-Be sure the CKAN domain is in the whitelist.
 Oneboxing allows users to create a Onebox preview from CKAN URLs.
 To create a CKAN onebox in Discourse, just insert a CKAN URL in its own line and one will be created automatically.
 (Demo [here](https://talk.beta.nyc/t/data-beta-nyc-ckan-customizations))

 ## Setup CKAN

 1. Install ckanext-discourse.

-Activate your virtualenv and run:
+        . /usr/lib/ckan/default/bin/activate
+        cd /usr/lib/ckan/default/src/ckan
         git clone https://github.com/okfn/ckanext-discourse.git
         cd ckanext-discourse
         python setup.py develop